faenrandir/a_careful_examination/documents/about_apostates/the_shunning_key.md

 Perhaps this counsel should be extended to _former members_, too---even those who left for intellectual reasons and speak openly about their rationale?
 How do members expect to avoid misunderstanding former members (and vice versa) if they are not communicating about these issues?
 Is it possible for members to discuss the issues openly, why they view them differently, and then, as needed, politely agree to disagree on some topics?
 Is there still room to discuss the issues in order to find common ground?

-In another article [defending religious dialog](http://www.mormonnewsroom.org/article/voice-religious-conscience), the Mormon Newsroom offered perhaps the best counter to the counsel to flee or shun those who have left the Church because they no longer accept the truth-claims:
+In another article [defending religious dialog](https://newsroom.churchofjesuschrist.org/article/voice-religious-conscience), the Church Newsroom offered perhaps the best counter to the counsel to flee or shun those who have left the Church because they no longer accept the truth-claims:

 > It feels uncomfortable to listen to critics call our cherished beliefs into question, and yet we show strength by engaging in sincere conversations with those who oppose our views.
 After all, we trust that ‘truth will cut its own way’ and love will eventually win out in the contest of ideals.